WowzaMediaSystems/wse-plugin-multitrackvod/README.md

 This module provides the following functionality:

-* The module uses query parameters that are added to the stream URLs to tell the server which tracks to select.
+* Use query parameters added to the stream URLs to tell the server which tracks to select in a VOD file.
-* You can specify audioindex, videoindex, and dataindex to identify an index for each track type.
+* Use audioindex, videoindex, and dataindex parameter values to specify an index for each track type.

-## API Reference
+## More resources

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/WowzaStreamingEngine_ServerSideAPI.pdf)